-We believe the legal profession is not set up to proactively serve estateplanning clients, and neither, for the most part, is the financial advisory profession.
-But attorneys typically do not monitor the value of the underlying asset during the term.
+The legal profession is not set up to proactively serve estate-planning clients, and neither, for the most part, is the financial advisory profession. the term.
 To illustrate the point, let's assume a very volatile stock is valued at \$10 per share on the date of its contribution to the GRAT and the Grantor does not want to sell the stock.
 Next, let's suppose that during the two-year term the stock appreciates to \$20 per share, then falls to \$2 per share, then rises again to \$20 per share prior to the end of the GRAT term where it settles back in at \$10 per share.

-With a typical attorney's more reactive approach, the GRAT will mature without transferring any assets out of the grantor's estate because at the end of the term the value is equal to the original contribution (see exhibit B).
+With a typical attorney's more reactive approach, the GRAT will mature without transferring any assets out of the grantor's estate because at the end of the term the value is equal to the original contribution.
 But a vigilant, savvy advisor would use a few simple steps to capitalize on the volatility of the stock.
-This can be accomplished by substituting a low volatility asset for the stock and re-GRAT'ing the stock in a new GRAT.
-One can lock in gains prior to the end of the term of the GRAT and still enjoy further appreciation.
-The same technique could be used to "re-set" a GRAT that is likely to fail if the GRAT is too far below the initial contribution.
+This can be accomplished by substituting a low volatility asset for the stock and re-GRATing the stock in a new GRAT.
+One can lock in gains prior to the end of the GRAT term and still enjoy further appreciation.
+The same technique could be used to "reset" a GRAT that is likely to fail if the GRAT is too far below the initial contribution.

-Using our hyperbolic illustration, the savvy advisor moves almost \$2.8M to the next generation without any tax while the less proactive approach yields \$0.
+Using our hyperbolic illustration, the savvy advisor moves almost \$2.8 million to the next generation without any tax while the less proactive approach yields \$0.
 This technique can be repeated over and over, capitalizing on the movement of the asset price.
-And remember, this is only a basic example of the sophisticated estate-planning opportunities that a skilled advisor can deliver.
+And remember, this is the most basic example of the sophisticated estate-planning opportunities that a skilled advisor can deliver.

-We believe the legal profession is not set up to proactively serve estateplanning clients, and neither, for the most part, is the financial advisory profession.
+The legal profession is not set up to proactively serve estate-planning clients, and neither, for the most part, is the financial advisory profession.
 But there is a small segment of financial advisors who are known for their expertise and pro-active approach in this area.
 These are the advisors that families of wealth should seek to employ.